 – Often uses more energy and chemicals than new garments.

 NOTE: The process of recycling PET bottles needs a ton of energy and chemicals, so to create a piece which will only have a short life span it is not so eco-friendly after all.
-Take a closer look at the product, to see if the quality will last more than just a few seasons and it is not a time bound design.
+Take a closer look at the product, to see if it really is sustainable fashion.
+The quality should last more than just a few seasons and it is not a time-bound design.